 In general, new students can expect to receive scholarship notifications within two to three weeks after acceptance.
-FAFSA based award notifications begin to be mailed/emailed in mid-March.
+FAFSA based award notifications begin to be mailed/emailed late February.
 Financial aid award notifications for returning students are prepared in July.

 What if I did not complete the FAFSA by the March 1 priority filing date?

 You can still apply for financial aid after the priority filing date but funds may be limited.
 Do not delay.
 We are unable to guarantee immediate processing of FAFSAs filed during a billing cycle or at the start of a semester.